swiftlang/swift-package-manager/Documentation/Development.md

 ### @swift-ci please smoke test

-Run tests with trunk compiler and other projects.
+Run tests with the trunk compiler and other projects.
 This is **required** before a pull-request can be merged.

 ### @swift-ci test with toolchain

-Run tests with latest trunk snapshot.
+Run tests with the latest trunk snapshot.
 This has fast turnaround times so it can be used to get quick feedback.

-Note: Smoke tests are still required for merging the pull-requests.
+Note: Smoke tests are still required for merging pull-requests.

 ## Running the performance tests